semanticdata/dotfiles/.github/CONTRIBUTING.md

 ### Your PR is Merged

-Once your PR is merged, your contributions will be publicly visible on the [Contributors](https://github.com/semanticdata/silicon-dioxide/graphs/contributors) page.
+Once your PR is merged, your contributions will be publicly visible on the Contributors page.

-Now you are part of the Silicon Dioxide community.
+Now you are part of the community.